IMAGINARY/SURFER1-installer/README.md

 zoom=Zoom
 imprintFile=Impressum_en.png
 ```
+Note that `language` must equal the name of the language you are translating to written in that language (i.e. for German it would be `Deutsch`, for Russian it would be `Русский` etc.).
 If you translate to a language which uses non-ascii characters (which are most Non-English languages), you need to convert your translation into the approriate format using the `native2ascii` tool which is part of the Java Development Kit.
 You can also use this [online tool](http://native2ascii.net/) to simplify the process.

 If you did not translate the imprint file, you should delete the line `imprintFile=Impressum_en.png`.
 Otherwise, replace `imprintFile=Impressum_en.png` with `imprintFile=Impressum_XX.png`.